phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

       BOOT_PARTITION_ENABLE: 0x0
       PARTITION_ACCESS: 0x0

-   or check |ref-disable-emmc-part| from Linux.
+   or check :ref:`Disable booting from eMMC boot partitions <emmc-disable-boot-part>` from Linux.

    This way the bootloader is still flashed to eMMC BOOT partitions but it is not used!